 Rotary Lunches: Novi Rotary meets each Thursday at noon in Memorial Hall.
 A special ministry team meets at the church each Thursday morning to prepare the luncheon meal for the group.

 Boy Scouts: Troop 54 meets every Monday night and has the Courts of Honor here as well.
 They annually sponsor a car wash in the church parking lot.

 NUMC also sponsors a Cub Scout group, Pack 746.
 They generally meet on the third Thursday of each month.

-AA: Novi UMC has four chapters of Alcoholics Anonymous who meet Tuesday through Friday at noon.
+AA: Novi UMC has four chapters of Alcoholics Anonymous who meet weekdays at noon.

 Halloween Care Packages for College Students: This ministry team assembles and packs care packages for college students away from home to remind them that they are still in our family, loved and not forgotten.

 Worship at NUMC is an uplifting blend of contemporary and traditional music, listening and reflecting upon God's Word as it comes to us in contemporary versions of the Bible, community prayers, and choir anthems.
 Our Praise Band leads us in song as worship begins.
 Children remain in the sanctuary until Children's Time.
 Holy Communion is offered during worship on the first Sunday of each month along with our healing ministry.
 Staffed Nursery and Cry Room are available.

 Worship Ministries: We have many worship related ministries; some are ongoing and some are seasonal.